 What is the towing capacity of a Chevy?
 It all depends on what type of Chevrolet truck you own.
 Scroll down to view towing capacity charts for the Colorado, Silverado 1500, Silverado 2500 HD, and Silverado 3500 HD.

-Refer to the chart below for 2021 Chevrolet Silverado 2500 HD towing capacities.
+Refer to the chart below for 2022 Chevy Colorado towing capacities.

-Refer to the chart below for 2021 Chevrolet Silverado 3500 HD towing capacities.
+Refer to the charts below for 2022 Chevy Silverado 2500 HD towing capacities.